NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] If HSPF provided, converted to HSPF2 using ANSI/RESNET/ICC 301-2022 Addendum C. For example, HSPF2 = HSPF * 0.85 if EquipmentType is "split system".
   .. [#] If CoolingDetailedPerformanceData is provided, see :ref:`clg_detailed_perf_data`.
   .. [#] If HeatingDetailedPerformanceData is provided, see :ref:`htg_detailed_perf_data`.
-  .. [#] If neither extension/HeatingCapacityFraction17F nor HeatingCapacity17F nor HeatingDetailedPerformanceData provided, heating capacity fraction at 17F defaults to 0.59 for single/two stage and 0.0329 * HSPF + 0.3996 for variable speed.
-  .. [#] The extension/HeatingCapacityFraction17F input is a more flexible alternative to HeatingCapacity17F, as it can apply to autosized systems.
-         Either input approach can be used, but not both.
   .. [#] FanMotorType choices are "PSC" (Permanent Split Capacitor) and "BPM" (Brushless Permanent Magnet).
   .. [#] If FanMotorType is not provided, defaults to "PSC" if CompressorType is "single stage", else "BPM".
   .. [#] If FanPowerWattsPerCFM not provided, defaults to 0.5 W/cfm if FanMotorType is "PSC", else 0.375 W/cfm if FanMotorType is "BPM".